hugowindisch/swallow/MANUAL.md

-# What is swallow
+# What is swallowapps
 The number of graphic features (transformation matrices, shadows, gradients, backgrounds, animation effects, filters, masks, canvas, etc.) supported by modern browsers increases everyday.
 But using these features is difficult without an interactive tools: for most people design is a task that must be performed graphically and interactively, we want to see what we do and get instant feedback whenever we add, remove or change something.
 Moreover we don't necessarily want to learn programming languages and file formats in order to be able to create user interfaces.

-Swallow is an open source graphic environment for creating HTML5 applications visually.
+Swallowapps is an open source graphic environment for creating HTML5 applications visually.
 Its main goal is to separate graphic design from programming so that designers can work visually on visual elements and programmers can work with programming tools on code.

 ## The Editor
 The editor is a visual tool that is documented visual with youtube videos.
 These video are available in the Help menu of the editor.